 The message is clear…

 Sofia is underrated among Erasmus destinations, and offers great opportunities and the perfect environment for an unforgettable Erasmus experience!
 I am more than happy about my choice to study in Sofia!

-Text and pictures by Dorian Aigner, exchange semester in summer semester 2018.
+Text and pictures by Dorian Aigner.
+Thank you!